Skip to main content

 Background

-Council resolved at its Ordinary Council Meeting on 24 August 2021 to not support the Planning Proposal for this site.
-The developer, Mirvac Residential (NSW) Development Pty Ltd submitted a Rezoning Review with the Department of Planning and Environment (the Department), and on 1 June 2022 a Gateway determination was issued by the Department which endorsed the proposal and its exhibition to proceed.
+Council resolved at its Ordinary Council Meeting on 23 August 2021 to not support the Planning Proposal for this site.
+The developer, Mirvac Residential (NSW) Development Pty Ltd submitted a Rezoning Review with the Department of Planning and Environment (the Department), and on 1 June 2022 a Gateway determination was issued by the Department which endorsed the progression of this proposal.
+This decision means that the Sydney South Planning Panel are the decision makers for this proposal.

-The intended outcomes of the draft Planning Agreement are to deliver the following public infrastructure and public benefits associated with the Planning Proposal, as resolved at the August 2022 Council Meeting:
+The intended outcomes the Draft Planning Agreement is to deliver the following public infrastructure and public benefits associated with the Planning Proposal, as resolved at the August 2022 Council Meeting:

-• Dedication of 14,400m2 of land as RE1 Public Recreation Zoned land
+• Dedication of approximately 14,400m2 of land as RE1 Public Recreation Zoned land

 • Construction and dedication of local roads incl. shared cycleway and 668m2 SP2 Zoned stormwater detention drainage land